CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 ### Work Since Phase 1

-* Raymond: Migrated serialization of `User`s from Java's object input/output streams to a SQLite database, improved design document, coordinated GitHub activities.
+* Raymond: Migrated serialization of `User`s from Java's object input/output streams to a SQLite database, assisted with GUI implementation, improved design document, coordinated GitHub activities.
 * Teddy: Created IO interfaces for each of the games and helped connect each game to the GUI
 * Brian: Created the new Bura game
 * Bradley: